MetOffice/lfric_core/documentation/source/how_to_use_it/components/driver.rst

    error messages will appear in the standard output rather than in the PET output files.

+Once initialised :ref:`logging` may proceed as normal.

+When you have logged the last thing you care to log call ``final_logger``.
+The string passed to it is used only to output a final message.
+This rather unnecessary feature may well be removed in the future.

 .. _driver configuration:

 Reading Namelist Configuration Files